 Regardless of how the island got its nickname, the first generation of bunnies did what rabbits do best, and the predator-free island is now home to more than 300 of the animals.

 Although they’re wild, the rabbits are accustomed to humans and will approach tourists in search of a snack, especially during winter months when natural food sources are scarce.
 In fact, the island's fluffy inhabitants have been known to hop right into visitors' laps.
-The long-eared critters enjoy treats of carrots and cabbage, but they won’t turn down rabbit feed, which is sold at several locations, including the Kyukamura Okunoshima hotel.
+The long-eared critters enjoy treats of carrots and cabbage, but they won’t turn down rabbit feed, which is sold at several locations.

 The resort has experienced a steep increase in visitors since knowledge of the island’s furry residents spread on the Internet.
 Animal lovers who frequent Japan’s cat cafes and dog-rental shops have found another place to get their cute fix, and travel company Rakuten has taken advantage of the sudden interest by offering a “Let’s Play With Rabbits!” tour in Japanese and English.